simonwahll/elementary-wallpapers-gnome-integration/README.md

 # Elementary Wallpapers GNOME Integration

 When installing the `elementary-wallpapers` package in Arch Linux the wallpapers will not show up in the `gnome-control-center` program.
-Run this script to install the configuration file that make them show up.
+Run this script to install the configuration file that makes them show up.

 ## Installing